SamuelChuck/Onboading-Screen/README.md

-# tontends_onbording
+# sau_onbording

-A new tontends-onbording application.
+A New Onbording Application.

 ## Getting Started